-Kate Middleton Reveals That Princess Charlotte Has A Favorite Color
+#PrincessCharlotte Has A Favorite Color And It Matches Her Rosy Cheeks

 And it’s not clear whether Princess Charlotte knows it or not, but according to Marc Jacobs, her signature color is a “deep rose-pink.”
 Jacobs said that he created the color to combine the idea of the English rose with the sweet color of the cheeks of Princess Charlotte.
 It was clear that Princess Charlotte was Marc Jacobs’ youngest muse ever.

 And it seems like Marc Jacobs was onto something, as Charlotte seems to prefer pink dresses for special occasions (as does her mama, Kate Middleton).
 But Kate Middleton and Prince William have chosen not to deck Prince William and Princess Charlotte out in designer duds, opting instead for kids’ brands that can be bought at a local store.
 Kate Middleton opts for brands ranging from John Lewis to JoJo Maman Bebe and Cath Kidston.
-And those brands have to be grateful considering when Princess Charlotte is out in public in a new dress, it sells out immediately.
+And those brands have to be grateful, considering when Princess Charlotte is out in public in a new dress, it sells out immediately.

 Catherine , Duchess of Cambridge and Princess Charlotte stand on the balcony during the Trooping the Colour , this year marking the Queen’s 90th birthday at The Mall in #London , #England ???????? -11/06/16.#DuchessofCambridge #PrincessCharlotte #QueenElizabeth pic.twitter.com/SQvG3PQchy